 Update 12/05/20 – Quite by coincidence, Tropic Skincare extended their range only a few days after I posted this.
 What perfect timing!
 A couple of the newly-launched products are (from the description in their catalogue) very similar to the only two non-Tropic items in my routine – Enzyme Exfoliator and Sunscreen – and prices are within the same ballpark too.
 It’s almost as if they read my mind!
 As I knew I would soon be running low on the Smoothing Cleanser, I placed an order for it and included these two to see if they would be good substitutes.

 Aside from being more finely-milled, the Clear Skies Cleansing Powder is not much different to SRB (see above).
-It exfoliates just as gently, and even the smell isn’t much different.
-If you’re wondering how the powder is dispensed, Topic have uploaded a video that demonstrates how it’s used.
+It exfoliates just as gently, and almost as effectively…even the smell isn’t much different.
+Prices of both are on par with one another (depending on which website/seller you go through), though SRB is not readily available in the UK, so you will have to wait a little longer for international delivery.
+If you’re wondering how the Clear Skies powder is dispensed, Topic have uploaded a video that demonstrates how it’s used.

 I really did want to like the Sun Day Facial UV Defence, but sadly, it still doesn’t compare to my HG Bioré sunscreen (as previously mentioned) since it doesn’t have any mattifying qualities.
 It might work on very dry skin, so maybe it’s more suitable for me during winter.
 As the BBE isn’t till the end of 2021 anyway, I’ll give it another go when December comes round.